-The Australian National University, Australian National Botanic Gardens (ANBG) and the ANBG Friends are sponsoring a half day symposium on 12 June 2014 on alpine plant research and management, building on their existing ARC linkages research program into alpine seed ecology.
-The symposium will cover the role of botanical gardens in alpine plant conservation, recent and current research into alpine plant ecology and directions for future research.
+The Australian National University, Australian National Botanic Gardens (ANBG) and the ANBG Friends sponsored a half-day symposium on 12 June 2014 on alpine plant research and management, building on their existing ARC linkages research program into alpine seed ecology.
+The symposium covered the role of botanical gardens in alpine plant conservation, recent and current research into alpine plant ecology, and directions for future research.

 You are here